-Annual Water Quality Report 2021
+Annual Water Quality Report 2022

-Message from Bryce Mendenhall, President
+Message from Dana Hill, President

-Dear Community Utilities of Pennsylvania, Inc. Customers, I am pleased to present your Annual Water Quality Report for 2021.
+Dear Community Utilities of Pennsylvania, Inc. Customers,

+I am pleased to present your Annual Water Quality Report for 2022.
 Transparency, health, and safety are key priorities in our company's efforts to provide a high-quality, reliable water supply.
 Included in this report are details about where your water comes from, what it contains, and how it compares to regulatory standards.

-We are proud to share this report which is based on water quality testing through December 2021.
-We continually strive to supply water that meets and/or exceeds all federal and state water quality regulations.
+We are proud to share this report which is based on water quality testing through December 2022.
+We continually strive to supply water that meets and/or exceeds all federal and state water quality regulations at your tap.

-Our team is comprised of proud members of the community who are dedicated to providing safe, reliable and cost-effective service to you.
+Treating and maintaining a safe and reliable water supply is not only hard work, but it is rewarding.
+Our team of local water experts are proudly dedicated to providing safe, reliable, and cost-effective service every day.
 This commitment includes acting with integrity, protecting the environment, and enhancing the local community.